Voci vicine at Vertixe Sonora

 It’s a contemporary work that engage at first

-and leave us with food for though
+and leave us with food for though then as we leave the hall.

 Mauro Mariani, Giornale della Musica, 12/11/2014